Nothing spells luxury quite like Louis XIII, the rarest and most expensive cognac in the world, first created in 1874 by the House of Rémy Martin.

 “The toughest part of my job while testing the samples, is to tell the growers that their product is not up to the mark”, says Baptiste.
 Since Remy Martin only grows a small percent of their own grapes, most of the eaux-de-vie is bought from suppliers in the region.

-I asked him what exactly he looks for in a sample, to which he answered “If it has the rich, fruity aromas of pear from the Grande Champagne region, we know it will become a fine blend”.
+I asked him what exactly he looks for in a sample, to which he answered: “If it has the rich, fruity aromas of pear from the Grande Champagne region, we know it will become a fine blend”.

-However, for all his efforts, Baptiste will not see the result of his hard work in his lifetime, and get to taste the final product that he started blending.
-He merely passes it on for future generation of cellar masters, while at the same time benefiting by the work done by previous cellar masters.
+However, for all his efforts, Baptiste will not see the result of his hard work in his life and get to taste the final product that he started blending.
+He merely passes it on for a future generation of cellar masters, while at the same time benefiting by the work done by previous cellar masters.
 Thus each decanter of Louis XIII is “the life achievement of generations of cellar masters” and speaks of “terroir, people and time”.

-For a privileged few there is Louis XIII Le Jeroboam, four times the capacity of the standard Louis XIII decanter, where the spirit is drawn out with a pipette, a tool used by cellarmasters to draws out liquid from a cask.
+For a privileged few there is Louis XIII Le Jeroboam, four times the capacity of the standard Louis XIII decanter, where the spirit is drawn out with a pipette, a tool used by cellarmasters to draws out the liquid from a cask.

-At the opposite end of the spectrum is the Louis XIII Miniature, that comes in 50ml bottle, and is available at a fraction of the cost of the traditional 700ml decanter.
+At the opposite end of the spectrum is the Louis XIII Miniature, that comes in a 50ml bottle, and is available at a fraction of the cost of the traditional 700ml decanter.
 Both are limited edition collections.

 To sum it all up, in the words of brand director Louis XIII Cognac, Ludovic du Plessis, “every decanter is a proactive piece of art that explores the dynamic relationship of the past, the present and the future.
 Once you realize how much effort has gone into crafting this luxurious spirit, you will never question the price”.

-By : Lavina Kharkwal.
+By: Lavina Kharkwal.